pebakery/pebakery-docs/Commands/Archive/Compress.md

 # Compress

-Compress a file or directory into archive.
+Compress a file or directory into an archive.

 **Warning!** This command is unstable and may be changed in a future release.